kalisio/kano/docs/guides/advanced-usage.md

 * `click` whenever map or a feature from a layer has been clicked (left button or tapped) in the 2D/3D map,
 * `dbclick` whenever map or a feature from a layer has been double-clicked (left button or tapped) in the 2D/3D map,
 * `contextmenu` whenever map or a feature from a layer has been right-clicked (or long tapped) in the 2D map,
+* `mousedown` whenever the user pushes the mouse button on the 2D map,
+* `mouseup` whenever the user releases the mouse button on the 2D map,
 * `mouseover` whenever the mouse enters the map or a feature from a layer in the 2D map,
 * `mouseout` whenever the mouse leaves the map or a feature from a layer in the 2D map,
-* `mousemove` whenever the mouse moves on the 2D map.
+* `mousemove` whenever the mouse moves on the 2D map,
+* `dragstart` whenever the user starts dragging a 2D marker,
+* `dragend` whenever the user stops dragging a 2D marker,
+* `drag` while the user drags a 2D marker.

-User interaction events will provide you with the following properties as data payload:
+Most user interaction events will provide you with the following properties as data payload:
 * `longitude` and `latitude` coordinates of the interaction,
 * `feature` and `layer` (descriptor) when the target element is a feature from a layer,
 * `containerPoint` with `x` and `y` coordinates of the point where the interaction occurred relative to the map сontainer,